buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_10_Deserialization.md

             setMovies(movies)
         })
 ```
 To store our movie reviews, we'll create an array of type `Movie`.
 To populate it, we'll use `reduce` to deserialize each account and try to destructure a `movie` item.
-If the account has movie data in it this will work!
+If the account has movie data in it, this will work!
 If it doesn't, movie will be null and we can just return the accumulated movie list.

 If this seems confusing, walk through the code line by line and make sure you know how the [`reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method works.